fistasolutions/openai-agents-fistasolutions/openaiagentssdk/agentswithopenai/02DetailAgent/README.md

     ],
 )
 ```

-### 🔍 Let's Break It Down:

-1. **Guardrails**: These are like safety checks that make sure the AI only answers appropriate questions.
-In this case, we check if the question is homework-related.
-2. **Handoffs**: These let one AI agent pass a question to another agent who's better at answering it.
-Our triage agent can hand off to either the math or history tutor.
+This creates our main triage agent that:
+- Has access to both specialist tutors through handoffs
+- Uses the homework guardrail to verify questions are homework-related
-3. **Triage**: This means sorting questions and sending them to the right helper based on the subject matter.
+- Can decide which specialist to use based on the question's subject

-## 🚀 How It Works in Action:

-The main function demonstrates how the system works:
+## Step 7: Running the Program with Different Questions 🏃‍♂️
 ```python
 async def main():
     # First example - homework question about history